brave/browser-laptop/docs/debugging.md

 Calls to `console.log` and related functions go into the per page dev tools console mentioned above.

+## Debugging Session Data

+The session data is stored in OS specific user data directories.
+Within those directories there will be a `brave` directory for release builds and a `brave-development` directory for dev (from NODE_ENV).
+If you want to use a different directory for dev you can set the environment variable `BRAVE_USER_DATA_DIR` to the directory you want to use.
+Each test run goes in a new tmp directory inside the OS specific tmpdir.
+Normally these directories are removed when the test is finished, but if you want to keep them you can the enviroment variable `KEEP_BRAVE_USER_DATA_DIR` to true.

+MacOS
+~/Library/Application Support/brave

+Linux
+linux ~/.config/brave

+Windows
+C:\Users\username\AppData\Roaming\brave

 ## Profiling React code

 The `Debug` menu has a `Toggle React Profiling` option which will start/stop the React addon for profiling.